 The sample determination in the study was purposive sampling, the selection of samples on purpose.
 The selected sample is a small coffee industry that has been carrying out standard post-harvest processing since 2017.
-Green bean robusta coffee samples picked red from 3 small industries in Kebun Tebu District, West Lampung, Indonesia.
-Coffee bean samples consisted of 2 types of post-harvest methods, namely natural and honey from three small coffee industries, namely (1) Raosan_natural (R_N), (2) Raosan_honey (R_H), (3) Rope_natural (Ro_N), (4) Rope_honey (Ro_H), (5) TM_natural (T_N), and (6) TM_honey (T_H).
-Each coffee bean samples from the 2022 harvest season.
-Location of cultivation Coffee plants have an altitude of 900 m above sea level and are located in the Kebun Tebu sub-district of West Lampung.
+Green bean robusta coffee samples picked red from three (3) small industries in Kebun Tebu District, West Lampung, Indonesia.
+Coffee bean samples consisted of two types of post-harvest methods, namely natural and honey from three small coffee industries, namely (1) Raosan_natural (R_N), (2) Raosan_honey (R_H), (3) Rope_natural (Ro_N), (4) Rope_honey (Ro_H), (5) TM_natural (T_N), and (6) TM_honey (T_H).
+Each coffee bean sample with post-harvest method treatment was 3 kg, so each small industries prepared 6 kg of coffee bean samples from the 2022 harvest season.
+Location of cultivation Coffee plants have an altitude of 900 meters above sea level and are located in the Kebun Tebu subdistrict of West Lampung.
 The planting location is in the HGU mountain Barisan forest area of West Lampung, with granular soil texture, soil acidity (pH) 4, and annual rainfall of 2000 mm/t.
-The planting location has an ambient temperature of 23 - 26 °C, with several types of shade trees, namely lirisidi trees, gamal trees, and green dadap trees.
+The planting location has an ambient temperature of 23-26 °C, with several types of shade trees, namely Lirisidi trees, Gamal trees, and green Dadap trees.

-Figure 1 shows that Coffee fruits from each coffee farm are processed with 2 post-harvest methods, natural and honey.
-The stages of the natural process are picking 25 kg of the red coffee fruit, floating the freshly picked coffee fruit with water aims to separate the nutritious coffee fruit from the inferior coffee fruit, Drying for \pm 25 days, Peeling the coffee fruit skin with a huller machine (hulling), Selection of coffee beans, Fine robusta coffee (Sorting aims to separate good quality coffee beans with defective beans),
+Figure 1 show that Coffee fruits from each coffee farm are processed with two post-harvest methods, natural and honey.
+The stages of the natural process are picking 25 kg of the red coffee fruit, floating the freshly picked coffee fruit with water aims to separate the nutritious coffee fruit from the inferior coffee fruit, Drying for \pm 25 days, Peeling the coffee fruit skin with a huller machine (hulling), Selection of coffee beans, Fine robusta coffee (Sorting aims to separate good quality coffee beans with defective beans), Roasting coffee beans (adjusted to the small-scale coffee industry) with different temperatures, and Observation of volatile compounds in roasted coffee beans.